wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 <!-- estimates to inform the predictive capabilities of certain -->
 <!-- program/institutional characteristics. -->

-Figure 5 shows the most important variables from our random forest regression model, meaning those variables that, across all decision trees, tend to be the most predictive of median first year earnings.
+Figure 5 shows the most important variables (those most predictive)
+from our random forest regression model of median first year earnings.
 As with our elastic net model results, we see a similar emphasis on the importance of type of degree credential, specifically certificate/diploma and Bachelor's degrees.
-We also see the importance of median family income and average family income for those students who are considered independents.
-Less expected are the comparative importance---compared to many thousand predictors---of three-year cohort default rates and the percentage of students making satisfactory academic progress by completing their coursework within eight years at the original institution.
+We also see the importance of median family income and average family income for independent students.
+Less expected are the comparative importance---compared to many thousand predictors---of three-year cohort default rates and the percentage of students making satisfactory academic progress.

 # Study significance